TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Conclusion

 \section{Conclusion}

 In this paper, we presented \systemName, a new 3D modeling and fabrication tool through AR, designed for novices.
-Our approach lets users design artifacts with a simple primitive geometry manipulation design logic, with intuitive hand gesture controls, on the intended space of the artifact, and with seamless integration for the fabrication process.
-We showed the various features present in \systemName from selecting the workspace to design and fabrication features.
-Using these features, we presented ten creations for different scenarios, each varying in complexity and practical applications, hinting at what can be done with \systemName.
-The user study we conducted revealed that the system was highly effective for novices.
-We hope that our project and its open-sourced codebase will stimulate further innovation and exploration within the communities engaged with HCI, design, and fabrication.
+Our approach lets users design artifacts with a simple primitive geometry manipulation CSG design logic, with intuitive hand gesture control schemes, on the intended space of the artifact, and with seamless integration with the 3D printing process.
+We showed the various features present in \systemName from selecting the workspace to design and fabrication.
+Using these features, we presented a wide variety of creations for different scenarios, each varying in complexity and practical applications.
+A user study revealed that the system was effective for novices, and more immersive than \textit{Tinkercad}, while offering a comparable level of functionality and simplicity.
+We hope that our open-source project will stimulate further exploration within communities engaged in HCI, design, and fabrication.